Instruments and Solar Projects

 (2) Mix a small amount of wire glue with Elmers glue in a ~1:1 ratio.
 I am experimenting with different ratios and other wood glues for better results

 (3) Paint this mixture on the styrofoam cube and let dry.
-See the diagram below.
+See the photo below.

 The humidity sensor will have a room room temperature/RH resistance anywhere from 10K to 500K Ohms, depending on how it was made.
 Moisture in the air will be absorbed by the glue and I think this increases the spacing between the carbon particles and hence the electrical resistance of the sensor.
 In moist (100% RH) conditions, the sensor resistance can rise to over 1 mega Ohm.
 You can see this by hooking up the sensor to an Ohm meter and then breathing on the sensor.
 The RH sensor has a rather slow response time, but eventually diffuses the water molecules and the resistance will drop back down.
 Hysteresis is a problem and I am working to lessen it.
 The sensor may also be sensitive to temperature changes as well.
-I have also noticed that the resistance gradually increases over time.
+I have also noticed that the resistance gradually increases over time even though the RH has remained the same.

 Here are two electrical relative humidity sensors being tested.
 The long thin one was made with a strip of balsa wood and coated with a mix of wire glue and Titebond III wood glue.
 The second sensor used the same coating, but I used a small piece of styrofoam.
 This particular sensor had a resistance of about 12K ohms with the room relative humidity around 50%.
 Over time (months) the resistance gradually increased.